Tom O'Neill, Ph.D.

 Phone (905) 688-5550, ext.
 3110

 Dr. O’Neill is a social-cultural anthropologist who has conducted extensive fieldwork in Nepal since 1993.
 His research in the Tibeto-Nepalese carpet industry dealt with petty-capitalism, “bonded” child labour and youth who worked as carpet weavers.
 He has also investigated transnational labour migration, and the effects of Nepal’s Maoist insurgency on its children and youth.
-His most recent research has been on second generation Tamil-Canadian youth and transnational ethnonationalist ideology.
+His most recent research has been on Nepalese youth political engagement, and second generation Tamil-Canadian youth and transnational ethnonationalist ideology.

 - Transnationalism and globalization